City of Chelmsford: Tourism

-Henry VIII's former Palace of Beaulieu is situated in Boreham, now occupied by the New Hall School.
-Also located in the borough include the RHS Garden, Hyde Hall at Rettendon, and numerous open spaces in Chelmsford, including Admirals and Central Parks.
-Writtle, where Robert the Bruce is said to have married his second wife Elizabeth de Burgh in 1302, has English Royal connections, with King John building a hunting lodge there in 1211.
-Much of the site now lies within the grounds of Writtle College, the internationally famous centre for horticulture and agriculture.
-A few miles away is the village of Pleshey, where stand the ruins of a once important castle mentioned in William Shakespeare's play Richard II.
+Henry VIII's former Palace of Beaulieu is situated in Boreham; it is now occupied by New Hall School.

+The Royal Horticultural Society's Garden in Hyde Hall is located at Rettendon and there are numerous open spaces in Chelmsford, including Admiral and Central Parks.

+Writtle is where Robert the Bruce is said to have married his second wife Elizabeth de Burgh in 1302; it has English Royal connections, with King John building a hunting lodge there in 1211.
+Much of the site now lies within the grounds of Writtle College, the internationally-famous centre for horticulture and agriculture.

+A few miles away is the village of Pleshey, where the ruins of a once important castle mentioned in William Shakespeare's play Richard II lie.
 The entire circuit of the castle walls can still be traced in the village streets.
-American tourists often visit the village of Springfield, Essex, the origin of "Springfield" as a popular place name, first giving its name to the important City of Springfield, Massachusetts, and subsequently Springfield, Illinois, the state capital of Illinois, and Springfield, Missouri, among numerous others.
+American tourists often visit the village of Springfield, the origin of Springfield as a popular place name; it first gave its name to the city of Springfield, Massachusetts, and subsequently Springfield, Illinois (Note: The state capital of Illinois.) and Springfield, Missouri.

 Freedom of the City

-The following people and military units have received the Freedom of the City of Chelmsford.
+The following people have received the Freedom of the City of Chelmsford: